Easy Homemade Sloppy Joe Sauce From Scratch for Weeknight Dinners

 What is the best meat for sloppy joes?

 Ground beef is the classic choice because it has enough fat and flavor to support the sauce.
-Ground turkey also works if you want a lighter version.
+Ground turkey or chicken also works if you want a lighter version.

 How do I keep the buns from getting soggy?

-Yes, but you should brown the beef and cook the onion first.
-After that, the sauce can stay warm in a slow cooker for serving.
+Yes, but brown the beef and cook the onion first for the best flavor.
+After that, you can keep the mixture warm in a slow cooker for serving.

 Conclusion